hlascelles/karina_personal_website/_posts/kitchen/2017-03-01-cheesecake.md

 * Once the crust is ready, take it out of the oven.
 Keep the oven at 160C.
 * Chop the plums into halves and remove the stones.
 Arrange the plum halves in a lasagna tray, add whole spices.
 * Place cream cheese, goat cheese, 240g sugar, corn starch and 1 teaspoon salt into a large bowl.
 Mix with a mixer until very very well combined.
-* Add sour cream, lemon juice (about 40g), lemon zest and vanilla.
+* Add sour cream, 40g of lemon juice, lemon zest and vanilla.
 Mix with a mixer until well combined.
 * Add yolks, one at a time, mixing in each one very well with a mixer.
 * Add egg whites, a bit at a time, mixing in each bit with a mixer until just combined.
 If overmixed, egg whites will make the cheesecake rise fast once placed in the hot oven and then it will deflate and crack.
 * Pour the mixture into the now fully cooled crust.